 For some functions, it is possible to set the values ON and OFF.
-The synergy function during MIG/MAG and MMA welding is an example of such a function.
+The synergy function during MIG/MAG and MMA welding is an example.
 The ON or OFF settings can be selected from a list of alternatives as described above.